halivert/halivert.github.io/en/about.md

 since I was 26.

 I love math and algorithms, I participated in the algorithms club at my school for some time.
-I currently work as a full-stack web developer and I mainly use Laravel and Vue.
+I currently work as a frontend web developer and I mainly use Angular but sometimes work on little tasks on backend with Java.

 I like to practice swimming, table tennis, and a long time ago, skateboarding.